Geetha63/MS-Teams-Scripts/DeleteTeamsWhereTeamMembersdontHaveGivenJobtitles/README.md

  # Output

- Script will export the output.csv file which contains list of deleted Teams along with owners,also it will send an email to Teams owner behalf of mail sender
+ Script will export the output.csv file which contains list of deleted Teams along with owners, also it will send an email to Teams owner behalf of mail sender

  ##### Example